BNSC1/android-notes/README.md

 - When the user hits the system Back button, going from B back to A, the reverse happens: the entering destination A will have the popEnterAnim applied to it and the exiting destination B will have the popExitAnim applied to it.

-- Using only the default Fragment constructor is recommended because Android calls a no-argument constructor and it is not aware of others
+- Using only the default Fragment constructor is recommended because Android calls a no-argument constructor after a configuration change, and it is not aware of others

 Mipmap folder: for the launcher icon